This is the seventh post in a series on productivity1. The articles are based on content from a workshop I led at The Makers Summit.

 The connection research makes isn’t necessarily intuitive: if you want to increase your energy level, cognitive capacity and, as a result, your productivity, you need to exercise.
 As I said above, what works for you will vary by your body type, personality, etc.

 I’ve personally found exercise to the absolute best way to maintain lots of energy.
-If I’ve been exercising consistently and stop for long periods, I can tell a marked difference in my overall performance.
+If I’ve been exercising consistently, usually doing tennis lessons, and stop for long periods, I can tell a marked difference in my overall performance.

 - “Diet, exercise and sleep have the potential to alter our brain health and mental function.
 This raises the exciting possibility that changes in diet are a viable strategy for enhancing cognitive abilities, protecting the brain from damage and counteracting the effects of aging.”…Emerging research indicates that the effects of diet on the brain, combined with the effects of exercise and a good night’s sleep, can strengthen synapses and provide other cognitive benefits, he added.13